Columbia Premarital & Domestic Partnership Agreement Lawyer

 - Managing estate plans, or ensuring that particular estate plans are carried out in the event of a death of one partner.

 Premarital Agreements in Howard County

 Now that same-sex marriage is legal in Maryland, most same-sex couples opt to get married instead of entering into a domestic partnership.
 For these couples, entering into a premarital agreement, also known as a prenuptial agreement, is the same as for any other opposite-sex couple.
 The parties can contract about the same sorts of terms that we noted above in domestic partnership agreements, including but not limited to:

 - Dividing marital assets and debts in case of a divorce;

 - Classifying property to determine whether it is divisible in the event of divorce;

 - Providing for children from the marriage, whether adopted or conceived through IVF;

 - Terms for spousal support or alimony, or eliminating support; and

 Contact a Premarital & Domestic Partnership Agreement Lawyer in Columbia

 If you have questions or concerns about developing a premarital agreement or a domestic partnership agreement for same-sex couples, an advocate at our firm can assist you.
-Do not hesitate to reach out to a premarital & domestic partnership agreement attorney in Columbia about your situation.
+Do not hesitate to reach out to a premarital & domestic partnership agreement attorney in Howard County about your situation.
 Contact the Law Offices of Todd K. Mohink, PA online or by phone at 410-964-0050.